How To Write A Song: That Will Make You Better

 • Melody Changer: To make it stand out, use a different melody.
 It should evoke a different feeling between the poem and the chorus.

 • Shift the lyrics: Bring forward a new perspective or emotion.
-It might be a reflection on all you have sung so far or a completely contrasting feeling.
-It should be short—typically 4 to 8 lines work well.
+It might reflect on all you have sung so far or an utterly contrasting feeling.
+It should be short—typically, 4 to 8 lines work well.

 Example of a Bridge: